zilin1017/King-Street-Traffic-Pilot-Project/README.md

 ## Statement on LLM usage

-Usage of LLM is in others/LLM and some coding are with helps of of ChatGPT,this file is a link that can be opened for viewing.
+Usage of LLM is in others/LLM and some coding are with helps of of ChatGPT, this file is a link that can be opened for viewing.